react-navigation/rfcs/0000-event-system.md

 Inputs want to open the keyboard after the screen finishes transition

-### “Refocus”
+### Related Concepts for Future work and exploration:

+_Back button handling_ - Screens may want to prevent back actions based on internal state

-On extra tab press, navigate to top of stack, then scroll to top on next press
+_Refocus_ - On extra tab press, navigate to top of stack, then scroll to top on next press

 # Detailed design